 - 2 ½ tablespoons of whole wheat flour

-- ½ teaspoon of pepper, or more to taste
+- ½ teaspoon pepper, or more to taste

-- 1 ½ cups of freshly grated parmesan
+- 1 ½ cup of freshly grated parmesan

 To make the sauce